klaytn/klaytn-docs/docs/toolkit/klaytn-safe.md

 In this guide, we have minted DRIP tokens to the Safe address for illustrative purpose.

-Let’s get started with this simple example using Transaction Builder!
+Let’s get started with this example using Transaction Builder!